Bradfreak/data-repository/Readme.md

 2. Optionally, delete the cloned repository from your system.

-## Drawbacks and Enhancements
+## Drawbacks

-### Drawbacks

-- Lack of error handling: Previous versions of the pipeline lacked comprehensive error handling, potentially leading to unexpected failures during data transfer.

-### Enhancements

-- **Enhanced Error Handling:** Error handling mechanisms have been implemented throughout the ETL process to catch and handle exceptions gracefully.
-Detailed error messages are logged to facilitate troubleshooting and analysis.
+- Limited scalability: While the use of multiprocessing improves performance, the pipeline may face scalability issues with very large datasets due to resource constraints.
+- Dependency on external tools: The pipeline relies on Docker, Python, and database-specific drivers, increasing complexity and potential compatibility issues.

 ## Conclusion